tomwechsler/KVM-Virtualization-with-Rocky-Linux/A06/07_Managing_virtual_networks_using_virsh.md

 ```
 Let's check the operating system for our new interface:

-Log in to the virtual machine using `virsh console` as 'cloud_user':
+Log in to the virtual machine using `virsh console` as 'tom':
 ```
 sudo virsh console rocky-9-cli-vm
 ```